 - May 1st is Labor Day (la fête du travail)

-- Around mid May, we have a Christian holiday, l’Ascension (this year the 17th).
+- Around mid or end May, we have a Christian holiday, l’Ascension (this year the 14th)

-- and towards the end of May, another Christian holiday la Pentecôte (this year the 27th-28th).
+- and sometimes towards the very end of May, another Christian holiday la Pentecôte (this year it’s May 25)

 Now all these wouldn’t be too bad if the French didn’t have this habit of “faire le pont” – literally “to do the bridge.”
 This means that when a holiday is on a Tuesday or a Thursday, the day which links over to the the weekend is also off (but still paid).

 So for example, this year, Leyla’s (our 9 year old daughter) school will be closed on Thursday the 14th (Ascension) and Friday the 15th – because it “forms a bridge” to the weekend.

 This affects schools (read more about the French school system here) and other institutions including banks, museums, and some supermarkets…